Joey Scarbury: 1990s and songwriting

 In 1990, Scarbury found success again as a songwriter.
 This time his co-written song, "No Matter How High", was recorded by the Oak Ridge Boys and was a number-one country music hit.
 His co-writer was Even Stevens, who previously had found success with co-writing songs for country star Eddie Rabbitt, as well as the Kenny Rogers hit "Love Will Turn You Around" from the motion picture Six Pack.
 In 1993, he teamed up with Jennifer Warnes to record the theme from the short-lived sitcom Almost Home.

 Scarbury was invited to New York City by radio station WPLJ-FM in April 2005 to perform at the China Club in Times Square for a TV themes concert.
 He was joined on stage by other singers of popular TV themes, including Gloria Loring, Greg Evigan, Gary Portnoy, David Pomeranz and David Naughton.

-Pop culture
+In pop culture

 "Believe It or Not" was parodied on the season 8 episode of Seinfeld, titled "Susie", by Jason Alexander, playing his character George Costanza.
 George uses a version of the song as an outgoing answering message, with different lyrics ("Believe it or not, George isn't at home") and mistakes in the melodic line.
-Since Jason Alexander is a good singer in real life, he was told to sing as poorly as he could, after his first take of the song was judged too good to be funny.
+Since Jason Alexander is an experienced singer in real life, he was told to sing as poorly as he could, after his first take of the song was judged too good to be funny.

+It was also used in the TV show “Til Death” season 2 episode 3 “Come Out & Play”.
+It was played during the faculty basketball game where the main character Eddie, who is very tall, played the game and let everybody know he wasn’t any good at it.